wgrewe/stats/t-test.md

 $$H_A: \mu_{a} \neq \mu_0.$$
 In this formulation, $H_0$ is our null hypothesis and $H_A$ is our alternative hypothesis.
 The t-test can detect whether the null hypothesis is (likely) false.
 However, it cannot determine whether the null hypothesis is true.
 To perform the t-test, we calculate the t-statistic.
 There are many choices for t-statistics and we will consider the following two: Student's t-statistic and Welch's t-statistic.
 Student's t-statistic is the most commonly taught and is the following:
 $$t_s = \frac{\mu_a - \mu_0}{\sigma/\sqrt{n}}.$$
 In this formulation, $\sigma$ is the standard deviation of the grades of Mr. A's students and $n$ is the number of students.
 By the Central Limit Theorem, the distribution of sample means is approximately normal.
-Therefore, we determine the probability of observing these results under a $N(0, 1)$ distribution.
+Therefore, we determine the probability of observing these results under a $t$-distribution, which limits to $N(0, 1)$ as the degrees of freedom tend towards infinity.
 If the probability is less than a given threshold, we reject the null and accept the alternative hypothesis.

 ### A Note on Power